semeniuta/alexsm-hugo/content/blog/2021-11-28-ffmpeg-split-and-join.md

 title: Automatically split and join a video using ffmpeg
 comments: true
 slug: ffmpeg-split-and-join
-summary: "Using ffmpeg, a custom shell script and a file with timestamp markings to automate cutting away undesirable parts of a video."
+summary: "Using ffmpeg, a custom shell script and a file with timestamp markings to automate cutting away undesirable parts of a video"
 date: "2021-11-28"
 tags: [ffmpeg, bash]
 ---